-The retained parcel has a lot area and lot frontage of 2.1 ha (21,000 sq m) and lot frontage of 106.24 m.
-The severed lots and the retained parcel will all comply with the Rural (RU) Zone requirements applicable to the subject property for one single detached dwelling on a lot.
+The retained parcel has a lot area and lot frontage of 23.98 hectares and lot frontage of 344.67 m along Sandy Bay Road.
+The severed lots and the retained parcel together with the provision of a 20 m long - 0.3 m reserve provided on Gilwood Park Drive as a condition of consent will comply with the Rural (RU) Zone requirements applicable to the subject property.